jbossas/archetypes/jboss-as-poh5-archetype/src/main/resources/archetype-resources/readme.md

     mvn package

-You can now deploy the artifact to JBoss AS 7 / EAP6 by executing the following command:
+You can now deploy the artifact by executing the following command:

     mvn jboss-as:deploy